-the same time, during the 1970s, many workers sought unionisation.
-In Greensboro, the organising party was the Workers Viewpoint Organization (WVO), which sought to unionise textile mills in North Carolina.
-163 The employees of the textile industry were majority black at the time, although not exclusively.
+Over the Civil Rights era and into the 1970s, there was an increase in membership of racial terrorist groups like the KKK, which "served as an alternative society for the disaffected" (Cunningham, 2008, p.
+71).
+The KKK and groups like it were particularly prominent in North Carolina, which had more due-paying members than any other state during the 60s (Inwood, 2012).
+The KKK would remain a prominent actor in the state well into the 70s.
+At the same time, during the 70s, many workers sought unionization.
+In Greensboro, the organizing party was the Worker's Viewpoint Organization (WVO), which sought to unionize textile mills in North Carolina (Inwood, 2012).
+The employees of the textile industry were majority Black at the time, although not exclusively.
 The KKK perceived the efforts of the WVO and groups like it as race-mixing and developed an anti-unionist and anti-Communist stance as a result.
-Conversely, the WVO developed an anti-KKK stance not only due to their terrorism but also because racial cooperation was key in creating a textile union.
-164 On 8 July 1979, within this tense environment, the WVO confronted the KKK in China Grove.
-165 The KKK was attempting to recruit new members, and the WVO sought to disrupt the event, which they did successfully, leading the WVO to plan an anti-Klan rally the following November in the Morningside Homes neighbourhood of Greensboro.
-166
+Conversely, the WVO developed an anti-KKK stance not only due to their terrorism but also because racial cooperation was key in creating a textile union (Cunningham, 2006; Inwood, 2012).
+On July 8th, 1979, within this tense environment, the WVO confronted the KKK in China Grove, NC (Inwood, 2012).
+The KKK was attempting to recruit new members, and the WVO sought to disrupt the event, which they did successfully, leading the WVO to plan an anti-Klan rally the following November in the Morningside Homes neighborhood of Greensboro (Inwood, 2012).

-The WVO and Communist Workers Party (CWP) planned an anti-KKK march for the morning of 3 November 1979.
-Unknown to these demonstrators the KKK and ANP planned an armed counter-protest.
-As the march began, the KKK and ANP began to vell racial offences at the demonstrators, who met their taunts by chanting 'Death to the Klan!'.
-167 The KKK and ANP then opened fire on the crowd, killing five and wounding many more.
-César Cauce, Michael Nathan, William Sampson, Sandra Smith and James Waller would lose their lives in the attack.
+The WVO and Communist Workers Party (CWP) planned an anti-KKK march for the morning of November 3rd, 1979.
+Unknown to these demonstrators the KKK and American Nazi Party (ANP) planned an armed counter-protest.
+As the march began, the KKK and ANP began to yell racial offenses at the demonstrators, who met their taunts by chanting "Death to the Klan!"
+(Bermanzohn, 2003).
+The KKK and ANP then opened fire on the crowd, killing five and wounding many more.
+César Cauce, Michael Nathan, William Sampson, Sandra Smith, and James Waller would lose their lives in the attack.
 Local media was present at the shooting.
 However, the Greensboro Police Department was notably absent during and after the shooting and did not stop the KKK and ANP members involved in the shooting from fleeing the scene.
-Further, the portraval of the shooting was considered to be inaccurate by the demonstrators who were present.
-The city's two newspapers claimed the events were done at the hands of outsiders coming to Greensboro, creating a 'city under siege'.
-168 In this context, the media and city framed the CWP, KKK and ANP as equals, extremist groups and outsiders, which were unreflective of the Greensboro community.
-Following this, multiple criminal trials
+Further, the portrayal of the shooting was considered to be inaccurate by the demonstrators who were present.
+The City's two newspapers claimed the events were done at the hands of outsiders coming to Greensboro, creating a "city under siege" (Inwood, 2012).
+In this context, the media and City framed the CWP, KKK, and ANP as equals, extremist groups, and outsiders, which were unreflective of the Greensboro community.
+Following this, multiple criminal trials and one civil suit were held.
+However, the Greensboro community felt as though they received no justice.
+It would not be until 20 years that the community would look for justice outside of a courtroom.